Knowing your own darkness is the best method

 Conditioned to operate in a fast-paced materialistic society, one that keeps us focused outwardly for fulfillment, we are programmed to just keep moving.
 So, once we slow down and sit still for awhile to focus inwardly, our world changes

 In the process of a deepening Practice, we no longer skim across the surface.
-We actually begin to get in touch with the aspects of our conditioning that have subconsciously operated to create the way we see and react to the events of our lives.
+Turning toward and embracing our Shadow, we actually begin to get in touch with the aspects of our conditioning that have subconsciously operated to create the way we see and react to the events of our lives.

 Truth in Advertising